boldbi/bold-bi-docs/docs/managing-resources/manage-dashboards/move-and-copy-dashboards.md

 ---

 # Move and Copy Dashboards
-Dashboards can be moved or copied from one category to another category.
+Dashboards can be moved or copied from one category to another.

 ### Move Dashboards
-Moves the Dashboard from one to another category.
+Moves the Dashboard from one category to another.

 ![Move Dashboards](/static/assets/managing-resources/manage-dashboards/images/move-dashboard.png#width=55%)

 ### Copy Dashboards
-Copies the Dashboard from one to another category.
+Copies the Dashboard from one category to another.

 ![Copy Dashboards](/static/assets/managing-resources/manage-dashboards/images/copy-dashboard.png#width=55%)